cbyoussef/cbyoussef.github.io/_teaching/2015-spring-teaching-2.md

 > Overview of language and its role in communities at home and around the world.
 The diversity and history of languages; their norms, conventions, and written traditions; the role of language in culture and identity; language rights and multilingualism, and the implications of technology for language use.

 Lab/Administrative TA
 ======

+**Chair TA**.

+> The position entails assisting the Chair of the department on a variety of pedagogical, administrative and organizational, and research tasks, including:
+* Pedagogical tasks: Consists in mentoring undergraduate students for a variety of projects and assisting in teaching responsibilities
+  + Mentoring: advising senior undergraduate students.
+  + Teaching: Desinging and maintaining moodle site; coordinating TA team and troubleshooting issues; tracking and retrieving references for graduate and undergraduate classes (articles, chapters, books, videos...); digitizing course material.
+* Administrative tasks:
+  + Event organization.
+  + Department purchases.
+  + Staff, faculty and graduates outreach.
+* Research tasks:
+  + Reference tracking and retrieving.
+  + Assisting with editing academic publications.
+  + Assisting with a research group.